codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 opencode auth login
 ```

-it is possible to connect to Anthropic models used by Claude Code.
+It is possible to connect to Anthropic models used by Claude Code.
 In this case, just select "Anthropic" as the provider, and provide the API key.

 You can try any other [Provider available](https://opencode.ai/docs/providers/).
 There are a couple of them.

 ## Final Thoughts

 I just started exploring OpenCode, but so far I'm impressed with its capabilities and flexibility.
-Here I showed how to
+Here I demonstrated how to
 configure it to work with Ollama and local models, but there are many other possibilities like agents, MCP, ACP,
 formatting, and more.